unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### Getting Into and Out of Armor

-The time it takes to don or doff armor depends on the armor’s category.
+The time it takes to don or doff armor depends on the armor's category.

 **_Don._** This is the time it takes to put on armor.
-You benefit from the armor’s AC only if you take the full time to don the suit of armor.
+You benefit from the armor's AC only if you take the full time to don the suit of armor.

 **_Doff._** This is the time it takes to take off armor.
 If you have help, reduce this time by half.